• Skip to primary navigation

 Benefits of Buttermilk

 A cup of buttermilk can provide you with several surprising health benefits.
-2% buttermilk has 250 mg of calcium per cup, which can help prevent osteoporosis, making it especially good for people concerned with their bone health. (source)
+2% buttermilk has 250 mg of calcium per cup, which can help prevent osteoporosis, making it especially good for people concerned with bone health. (source)

 Buttermilk has the same amount of protein as skim milk and less fat than regular milk because the fat is skimmed off the top of the cream while making butter.
 The leftover liquid is now lower in fat.